bretmullinix/openshift-idm-cluster-on-aws/part6-install-nexus/readme.md

     1. **open_nexus_ports** = The ports to open up for the nexus server.

+1. cd ..
+1. Make the file "vault_secret".
+This file will be used to store your vault password.
+1. Open up "vault_secret" and enter your password for ansible vault.
+1. Run the following command to encrypt your **SSL cert password**.

+      ```
+      ansible-vault encrypt_string "[your_ssl_cert_password here]" --vault-password-file ./vault_secret
+      ```
+1. Copy the output from **!vault** to the last line before **Encryption successful**.
+1. cd defaults
+1. Open up the main.yml file.
+1. Add the variable "ssl_cert_password", and paste the copied encrypted password as the value.
+1. Save the file.
 1. cd molecule/default
 1. Edit the **converge.yml** and add `become: true` before the **tasks:** keyword.